BazingaOo/IMDB_/backend API/CastAPI.md

  "movie":   res,
 }
 ```
-The result class will be same as the cast struct.
+The result class will be same as the movie struct.

 ## SearchCastByName
 search cast by a specific cast name.